Moqtada al-Sadr and Abdel Aziz al-Hakim agree deal aimed at ending years of rivalry.

-Meanwhile, a leading Iraqi Sunni cleric has urged Iraqis not to join US forces in fighting al-Qaeda, arguing that by doing so they are siding with the “enemy”.
+Meanwhile, a leading Iraqi Sunni religious leader urged Iraqis not to join US forces in fighting al-Qaeda, arguing that by doing so they are siding with the enemy.

 |“We reject their ideas but al-Qaeda remains part of us and we are part of it.
 Ninety per cent of al-Qaeda members are now Iraqis”